Natural Arthritis Pain Relief

 In addition, self help methods include a healthy diet, weight control for arthritis and exercise for arthritis.

-There are many other so-called natural arthritis pain relief treatment alternatives, including:
+There are many other so-called natural arthritis pain relief complementary health approaches, including:

-However, the most widely used, researched and scientifically studied form of natural arthritis pain relief is dietary supplements.
-Two of the most studied natural supplements for the relief of osteoarthritis and rheumatoid arthritis are GLA and fish oil.
+However, dietary supplements are the most widely used, researched and scientifically studied form of natural arthritis pain relief.
+Two of the most studied natural supplements for the relief of arthritis and rheumatoid arthritis are GLA and fish oil.
 For information on a list of plant-based ingredients, click on herbal pain relief.

 What's the definition of dietary and herbal supplements

-Here’s the definition as defined by Congress in the Dietary Supplement Health and Education Act (DSHEA) of 1994 (http://www.fda.gov/opacom/laws/dshea.html#sec3/): A dietary supplement is a product other than tobacco that:
+Here’s the definition of Dietary Supplements as defined by the Food and Drug Administration (FDA): A dietary supplement is a product other than tobacco that:

 Herbal supplements can be classified as a dietary supplement if the herbal (botanical) preparation meets the above definition.
 Technically, herbs are a subset of botanicals.
 A botanical is a plant or plant part extracted for its medicinal or therapeutic properties, flavor, and/or scent.